jdelasrivas-lab/breastcancersurvsign/README.md

 ## Availability

-All data integrated and analyzed in this research will be available on GitHub, including the R scripts and protocols used for the analyses.
+All data integrated and analyzed in this research will be available on this [GitHub](https://github.com/jdelasrivas-lab/breastcancersurvsign), including the R scripts and protocols used for the analyses.

 ## Supplementary information